pkardas/notes/books/ddia.md

 Serial execution of transactions makes concurrency control much simpler, but limits the transaction throughput of the database to the speed of a single CPU core on a single machine.
 Simple solution is to partition the database, each CPU core have its own partition.
-However if partition needs to access multiple partitions, the database must coordinate across all the partitions that it touches.
+However, if partition needs to access multiple partitions, the database must coordinate across all the partitions that it touches.

 Serial execution is a viable way of achieving serialisable isolation within certain constraints: